 You Want More Negotiating Power

-As mentioned, having a pre-approval letter in hand when shopping for a car will put you in a stronger bargaining position.
-This can help you negotiate a lower price and interest rate to keep your purchase as affordable as possible.
+As mentioned, having a pre-approval letter in hand when shopping for a car can put you in a stronger bargaining position.
+This could potentially help you negotiate a lower price and interest rate from the car dealers’ financing team to keep your purchase as affordable as possible.

 You’re Ready To Make A Deal